-A line/concept I reference often in sales (in the context of what we do here) is that the internet is absolutely flooded with wantrepreneurs that slap a “Marketing Expert” title in their Facebook bio and go around with their hand out trying to make a sale at the expense of a trusting business owner.
-The problem is that more often than not these people can’t usually deliver on what they promise, and the only thing they end up producing is a lifelong feeling of doubt and skepticism in the minds of their clients — which gets turned to me.
+A concept I reference often during sales meetings (in the context of what we do here) is that the internet is absolutely flooded with wantrepreneurs that slap a “Marketing Expert” title in their Facebook bio and go around with their hand out trying to make a sale at the expense of a trusting business owner.
+The problem is that more often than not these people can’t usually deliver on what they promise, and the only thing they end up producing is a lifelong feeling of doubt and skepticism in the minds of their clients — which eventually (somehow) becomes my problem.

 So back to my main point — what’s the purpose of this blog?
-Well, my hope is that over time as I get on here and rant a little bit about whatever I’m hyper-fixated on in that moment this blog will serve as a sort of monument of experience, to demonstrate to visitors that we’ve achieved at least a reasonable level of competence in our industry.
-The other intentional/unintentional benefit is that hopefully I can teach people a thing or two.
-Some of the content here will be directed at companies interested in marketing/website design/graphic design, and some of the content here will be directed at designers/artists or even other agencies.
+Well, my hope is that over time as I get on here and rant a little bit about whatever I’m hyper-fixated on in that moment this blog will serve as a sort of monument of experience, to demonstrate to visitors that we’ve achieved at least a reasonable level of competence as a company.
+The other intentional/unintentional benefit is that hopefully I can pass down some knowledge and teach people a thing or two.
+Some of the content here will be directed at companies interested in marketing/website design/graphic design, and some of the content here will be directed at designers/artists – or even other agencies.

-To make a long story short, my hope is that I can punch some stuff in to this side of our site every few days that defies what people have come to expect from blogs: unreadable junk intended to rank on Google.
+To make a long story short, my hope is that I can punch some stuff in to this side of our site every few days that defies what people have come to expect from blogs and break the mold of the typical unreadable junk intended to rank on Google.